isomerpages/sportsg-corp/_support/ActiveSG Programme Partnership/NROC Sports.md

 #### **Coaching Certifications**

-Sports Providers offering the **NROC Sports** will need to have their instructors/coaches registered under the National Registry of Coaches (NROC).
-During the two-year endorsement period, instructors/coaches will also be invited to attend clinics, workshops, and conferences as part of the NROC requirement on continuing education (CCE).
+Sports Providers offering the NROC Sports will need to have their instructors/ coaches registered under the National Registry of Coaches (NROC).
+During the two-year endorsement period, instructors/ coaches will also be invited to attend clinics, workshops, and conferences as part of the NROC requirement on continuing education (CCE).

 To register, visit **National Registry of Coaches.** Sports Service Providers are strongly advised to inform your coaches and instructors to obtain regular updates and information from the **National Registry of Coaches.**